 This instance of user behavior is exactly why your site needs a well-designed website footer.
 Think of a footer as a safety net for users who haven’t been able to find the information they’re looking for in other sections of your site.
 By providing a link to your return policy or contact form, for example, you can prevent some visitors from leaving your ecommerce site and never returning.

-In this post, we’ll explain what a footer is and why it’s important to the user experience.
+In this post, we’ll explain what a page footer is and why it’s important to the user experience.
 Then we’ll go over what to put in a footer and conclude with some of the most creative examples to inspire you.

 What is the footer of a website?